How much is broadband for pensioners?

 Do pensioners get cheaper broadband?

-The answer to this question is not as simple as a yes or no because it depends specifically what you're asking about: So-called 'social tariffs' (yes, but only kind of since some social tariffs aren't much or any cheaper than regular broadband deals), or broadband deals in general (absolutely no).
+The answer to this question is not as simple as a yes or no because it depends specifically what you're asking about: So-called 'social tariffs' (yes, but only 'kind of' since some social tariffs aren't much or any cheaper than regular broadband deals), or broadband deals in general (absolutely no).

 Most broadband deals are fine for older people